Swedish Royals’ Working Monday

 And in news from over the weekend, the Borgholm Municipality announced that they will be naming a street after newborn Princess Estelle, as a christening gift.
 A kilometre-long road, leading through the forest surrounding Solliden Palace to the gates of the Palace, will be named Prinsessan Estelles promenad (Princess Estelle’s Walk).
 According to Leo Eriksson, the Director of Administration on Solliden, Crown Princess Victoria and Prince Daniel thought the street was a “nice idea”, and that a dedication ceremony will be held after the Princess’ christening on May 22nd.Filed under Swedish Royals

-Tagged Carl XVI Gustaf, Children, Crown Princess Victoria, Patronage, Princess Estelle, Queen Silvia.
+Tagged Carl XVI Gustaf of Sweden, Children, Crown Princess Victoria of Sweden, Patronage, Princess Estelle of Sweden, Queen Silvia of Sweden.